TOP

 Filter defines the range of data to be worked on.
 Conditions for selecting values are specified here.

-Suppose we have the following table called Demo and loaded into PowerPivot.
+Suppose we have such a table, which is called Demo and loaded in PowerPivot .

 Let's create a summary table based on it and count the number of records for each product.

-Now let's create a new calculated field (measure) Count_All_Product in our pivot table that will display the total number of records across all rows.
+Now let's create a new calculation field (Measure) Count_All_Product in our pivot table, which will display the total number of records against all rows.

-How did we get 16 numbers in the calculation field Count_All_Product?
-The explanation is that we have removed for this field all the filters that were applied in the pivot table (each row in the pivot table is a separate filter) using the ALL() function.
-That is, in other words, the function ALL (Demo) gives the command to remove all filters for the calculation field Count_All_Product that are applied to the table Demo.
+How did we get the numbers in the calculation field Count_All_Product 16 ?
+The explanation is that we removed for this field all the filters that were applied in the pivot table (each row in the pivot table is a separate filter), using the function ALL() .
+That is, in other words, a function ALL (Demo) gives the command to remove all filters for the calculated field Count_All_Product that are applied to the table Demo .

-Let's add another field to the rows to see the sales of each product by city.
+Let's add another field (City) in rows to see the sales of each product by city:

-We see that the numbers in the Count of Rows field change, but not in the calculation field Count_All_Product.
+We see that the numbers are in the field Count of Rows change, but not in the calculation field Count_All_Product.
 That's correct, because for the last one we removed all the filters in the formula.
 Now let's make some minor changes to our formula and see the result.

 =CALCULATE(COUNTROWS(Demo);ALL(Demo[Product]))